OCA/server-tools/keychain/README.rst

 Accounts may be: market places (Amazon, Cdisount, ...), carriers (Laposte, UPS, ...) or any third party system called from odoo.

 This module is usefull for developers.
-The logic to choose between accounts or environement (like dev or prod) is done in dependant modules.
+The logic to choose between accounts is done in dependant modules.

 ==========